What to do if your employer does not pay your salary or delays it by more time?

 When the salary is received from the company, the staff himself or any other person authorized by him in writing on his behalf can claim to retrieve the money.

-In case of the employee dies, the authorized person or future heirs make an application to the labor court for recovery of money credited.
+In the case of the employee dies, the authorized person or future heirs make an application to the labor court for recovery of money credited.

 The court will further issue a certificate on being satisfied that the salary arrives and the collector shall proceed to recover the same.